py5coding/py5book/content/hybrid_programming.md

 Compile the code with the [Maven](https://maven.apache.org/) command `mvn -f java package` to create `py5utilities.jar` in the `jars` directory.

 When py5 runs a Sketch, it will attempt to create an instance of `py5utils.Py5Utilities`.
-If successful, it will add the instance to `py5.utils` (or `self.utils` for coders using py5's [class mode](/content/py5_modes.md#class-mode) for you to interact with in your code.
+If successful, it will add the instance to `py5.utils` (or `self.utils` for coders using py5's [class mode](content-py5-modes-class-mode) for you to interact with in your code.
 If `py5utils.Py5Utilities` cannot be created, the `utils` attribute will be `None`.

 ## Simple Hybrid Programming Example

 Imagine you want a py5 Sketch to draw ten thousand randomly colored points to the screen.
-This Sketch has little aesthetic value but it will concisely illustrate the benefits of hybrid programming.
+This Sketch has little aesthetic value but it will concisely illustrate the performance benefits of hybrid programming.

 To accomplish this programming task, you might start with the following code: